 'Olelo is the Hawaiian word for "language".
 This is an "interactive language lounge" that is full of sculptures labeled in 'Olelo Hawaii so that guests will increase their Hawaiian vocabulary.
+Cast members in the 'Olelo Room are fluent in the Hawaiian lanuage, and love to share their knowledge with guests.
 In 1896 English was made the main language of Hawaiian schools and children speaking it in class was punished, so parents discouraged their children from speaking it at home.
 As a result the Hawaiian language was nearly lost forever.

 Off the Hook